Global route / Asia

 Tokyo Bay's distinctive enclosed shape and the sprawling Kanto Plain grid are visible from the left during the initial climb out of Narita

-Tsushima Island in the Korea Strait appears to the left during descent toward Incheon, framing the final approach over the sea
+Tsushima Island in the Korea Strait appears to the right during descent toward Incheon — the island at 34.4°N is north of the ~32.9°N flight path at that longitude

 LEFT side